bmbsqd/elastic-identity/README.md

 	Uri connectionString,							// where's your elasticsearch.
 Something like http://localhost:9200/ or http://users.tesla-co.internal/ string indexName = "users",						// what index we're storing the users under.
 Defaults to "users" string entityName = "user",						// type name for each user.
-Defaults to "user" bool forceRecreate = false,						// if index exists, drop it before creating it again.
+Defaults to "user" bool forceRecreate = false						// if index exists, drop it before creating it again.
+	 )

+protected override async Task SeedAsync()
+{
+  // Put your seeding logic here, stuff that's
-	Action<ElasticUserStore<TUser>> seed = null		// if the index was created, run this )
+  // executed when the index is created
+}

 ```

 Contributing